PX4/PX4-Autopilot/nuttx-configs/mavstation/nsh/IMPORTANT_README.txt

 #
 # CONFIG_APPS_DIR - Identifies the relative path to the directory
 #   that builds the application to link with NuttX.
 Default: ../apps
-# CONFIG_DEBUG - enables built-in debug options
+# CONFIG_DEBUG_FEATURES - enables built-in debug options
 # CONFIG_DEBUG_VERBOSE - enables verbose debug output
 # CONFIG_DEBUG_SYMBOLS - build without optimization and with
 #   debug symbols (needed for use with a debugger).